Lamar station (RTD)

-Lamar is an at-grade light rail station on the W Line of the RTD Rail system.
+Lamar station is an at-grade light rail station on the W Line of the RTD Rail system.
 It is located near the intersection of West 13th Avenue and Lamar Street, after which the station is named, in Lakewood, Colorado.
 The station is located within Lakewood's 40 West Arts District, not far from the businesses on West Colfax Avenue and about 0.7 mi from the campus of the Rocky Mountain College of Art and Design.

 The station opened on April 26, 2013, on the West Corridor, built as part of the Regional Transportation District (RTD) FasTracks public transportation expansion plan and voter-approved sales tax increase for the Denver metropolitan area.

 The area around Lamar station has seen transit-oriented development, including three joint housing and retail buildings.
+The W line bikeway runs East and West on the north side of the station platform, while painted bike lanes run North from the station, connecting to West Colfax Avenue.